 This former Trustee was rarely found far from his trusty Guitar, either, regularly performing around the SW New Mexico area with various bands or just soloing various country-style ballads and country-western music, often accompanied by his wife Jeanne, with whose voice he loved to harmonize.
 Bud helped the FASF produce its first successful special event, when Dr. Roger Miller, USAF Historian, made his 2010 presentation.
 Bud remained active with the FASF, although he’d retired as its official FAS Airfield Director. † ♥ Bud’s hearty smile and positive energy will long live in the memories of those privileged to have known him. ♥

 He is an active aviator and owns his own airplane, which he often flew to make FASF Board meetings.
 John’s career uniquely parallels the FAS, since he first served in the U.S. Army, the service which initially flew our primitive aircraft in combat out of Columbus in 1916.
 After leaving the Army, John entered its successor military air branch, which presently fields the greatest Air Power in the world, the USAF, where he distinguished himself as a senior JAG Officer in numerous foreign nations, before retiring in 1995.

-John is an active volunteer in diverse non-profit organizations: He is the current Chairman of the Doña Ana County Airport Advisory Board; active with the Sons of the American Revolution; is VP of the Texas SPCA, and works with the Center for Project Spotlight; Political Asylum Project (TX), and the Honduras Outreach organization.
+John is an active volunteer in diverse non-profit organizations: He served for several terms as Chairman of the Doña Ana County Airport Advisory Board; is active with the Sons of the American Revolution; was VP of the Texas SPCA, and works with the Center for Project Spotlight; Political Asylum Project (TX), and the Honduras Outreach organization.
 Along with two other FASF Trustees, Col. Orton is an active member of the USAF Auxiliary, the Civil Air Patrol (CAP) Composite Squadron 024 which is based at Las Cruces, NM International Airport, where he is presently the Squadron Commander.
 He is also a member of the Oregon, Texas, and DC BAR.

 Since his elevation to the Advisory Board, John has become one of our most active Advisors, regularly consulting with the current Board of Trustees about various plans, issues, and other priority matters.